In final stretch, Romney seeks to turn momentum into votes

-HENDERSON, Nevada (Reuters) - Republican presidential challenger Mitt Romney kicked off his sprint to the election finish line on Tuesday, seeking to harness momentum from his three televised debates with President Barack Obama to energize supporters in an extremely tight race.
+HENDERSON, Nev., Oct 23 (Reuters) - Republican presidential challenger Mitt Romney kicked off his sprint to the election finish line on Tuesday, seeking to harness momentum from his three televised debates with President Barack Obama to energize supporters in an extremely tight race.

 While Obama was judged by polls as the winner of Monday’s debate over foreign policy, Romney was reckoned to have performed well enough to pass the “commander-in-chief” test.